fbpx

 • you won't believe what they're made of!

-• these vegan kabobs are brilliant on the barbecue and also delicious pan-fried or grilled
+• these vegan kabobs are brilliant on the barbecue and also delicious pan-fried, grilled or even air-fried!

 • they're a next-level addition to your vegan barbecue